v-espitalier/reproduced_papers/QORC/README.md

 ## Overview

-This repository provides a reproducible implementation of the **quantum reservoir computing (QRC) experiment** using the **MerLin quantum machine learning framework**.
+This repository provides a reproducible implementation of the **Quantum Optical Reservoir Computing (QORC) experiment** using the **MerLin quantum machine learning framework**.
 The code replicates the performance results of quantum feature-based classification on the **MNIST dataset**, demonstrating the proof-of-concept advantages of quantum reservoirs in machine learning tasks.

 ### Key Components
 - **Dataset**: Classic MNIST (10-class image classification, 28x28 pixels, 60,000 training + 10,000 test images).